 Are group or school bookings available?

-For group bookings of over 10+ visitors, please call 1300 364 001 or visit ticketek.com.au.
+For school or vacation care bookings, or for group bookings of over 10+ visitors, please call 1300 364 001 or visit ticketek.com.au.
 Discounts apply for group bookings.

 Are gift vouchers available to purchase?